Bicker family: Bickerse league

 The Dutch historian and archivist Bas Dudok van Heel about the inppact of the Bicker and the linked De Graeff family and their missed (high) noble rank: In Florence families like Bicker and De Graeff would have been uncrowned princes.
 Here, in 1815, they should at least have been raised to the rank of count, but the southern Dutch nobility would not have put up with that.
 What you got here remained nothing half and nothing whole.

+Genealogical and political legacy

+While the Dutch Golden Age, Andries and Cornelis Bicker, together with their cousins Cornelis and Andries de Graeff, saw themselves as the political heirs of the old regent family Boelens, whose main lineage, which had remained catholic, had died out in the male line in 1647.
+Their names Andries and Cornelis came from their Boelens ancestors.
+As in a real dynasty, members of the two families frequently intermarried in the 17th century in order to keep their political and commercial capital together.